cphartman/super-awakening/docs/super-awakening/README.md

 * Press `L` to change selected slot to the previous item.

 ## How?
 The `Super Game Boy` exposes up to [4 controller inputs](https://gbdev.io/pandocs/Joypad_Input.html#usage-in-sgb-software) to the `Game Boy` system.
-This feature enabled local multiplayer with the `Super Game Boy` for some games.
+This feature enables local multiplayer with the `Super Game Boy` for some games.

 | Street Fighter 2 | Bomberman |
 | ---- | ---- |